A Runtime-Adaptive Transformer Neural Network Accelerator on FPGAs: ADAPTOR 's Architecture

 \subsection{Layer Normalization Unit}

-The mean and variance of the outputs from the attention layer and feedforward network layer are calculated in Layer Normalization (LN) unit according to Equation~\ref{ln_eq} which is implemented by algorithm~\ref{LNorm} in HLS.
-The values are normalized using the mean and variance, and the results are multiplied by weights and then added with biases element-wise.
-The outputs from FFN1 and FFN3 go through the LN unit before further processing (Fig.~\ref{FF_System}).
+The Layer Normalization (LN) unit computes the mean and variance of the outputs from both the attention and feedforward network layers, following Equation~\ref{ln_eq}.
+These statistics are then used to normalize the outputs, which are subsequently scaled by learned weights and shifted by biases in an element-wise manner.
+Notably, the outputs of $FFN1_{PM}$ and $FFN3_{PM}$ are processed through the LN unit prior to subsequent stages, as illustrated in Fig.~\ref{FF_System}.
+The corresponding HLS implementation is provided in Algorithm~\ref{LNorm} of Section~\ref{sm}.